Business tips

 6. How did Henry Ford become rich?

 Ford became one of the world’s wealthiest men by scaling production and cutting costs.
-He introduced the $5 workday in 1914, which doubled workers' wages, increased productivity, and boosted sales — because his own employees could now afford to buy Ford cars.
+He introduced the $5 workday in 1914, which doubled workers’ wages, increased productivity, and boosted sales, because his own employees could now afford to buy Ford cars.
 By the 1920s, Ford Motor Company was worth billions.
+In addition, Ford owned vast real estate holdings, both domestically and internationally, which contributed significantly to his wealth.

 7. What were Henry Ford's views on work and wages?